2023 Women in Business Trends

 A look at women-owned small businesses in 2023

 Each year, Guidant reaches out to the hardworking small business owners across the country to gain insights into their experiences, challenges, and future plans.
 We also acknowledge the critical role businesses owned by women-owned businesses play in the economy.
-In this segment of our Small Business Trends report, we’ll provide trends, insights, and experiences reported by entrepreneurs of color this year.
+In this segment of our Small Business Trends report, we’ll provide trends, insights, and experiences reported by women business owners this year.

 Supporting the growth and success of underserved communities is a priority for Guidant, including businesses owned by women and entrepreneurs of color.
 In this segment, our data will highlight growing trends and challenges among women-owned businesses.